ut-ras/ras_site_old/competitions/robotathon.md

 Yes.
 This is currently an event for only UT students.
 In addition, you can not have participated in a previous year’s Robotathon.

 #### Does this cost anything?
-Unfortunately, yes.
+Yes.
 To participate in Robotathon, you have to pay a fee for parts in addition to RAS dues for the semester.
 Generally this is in the area of $30.

 #### How much time does this take?
 The time frame for the event is about two months; but participating in the event is requires about the same amount of time as a light class.
 The big difference here is that Robotathon, unlike many first semester classes, is very hands on and practical event.
 By participating in Robotathon, you will learn a large amount of information that you won’t even touch on in classes until Sophomore, Junior, or even Senior year.
 It does require some effort to be put forth, but it is very much worth it.